theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/postgres/postgres-settings.md

 ![Spec-Settings-Makt-ColumnName](/img/content/Ex-Spec-Settings-Makt-ColumnName.jpg){:class="img-responsive"}

-**Code**: The technical column name from SAP is used as the column name, for example, MAKTX.<br>.
+- **Code**: The technical column name from SAP is used as the column name, for example, MAKTX.
-**CodeAndText**: The technical name and the description of the column from SAP are linked with an underscore and used as column names, for example, MAKTX_Material Description (Short Text).<br>.
+- **CodeAndText**: The technical name and the description of the column from SAP are linked with an underscore and used as column names, for example, MAKTX_Material Description (Short Text).
-**TextAndCode**: The description and the technical name of the SAP column are combined with an underscore to form the column name, for example, Material Description (Short Text)_MAKTX.
+- **TextAndCode**: The description and the technical name of the SAP column are combined with an underscore to form the column name, for example, Material Description (Short Text)_MAKTX.

-Date conversion **Date conversion**
+**Date conversion**

 **Convert date strings**<br>
 Converts the character-type SAP date (YYYYMMDD, for example, 19900101) to a formatted date (YYYY-MM-DD, for example, 1990-01-01).
 In the data target, the SAP date does not have a string data type but a real date type.